kFo/reference/declarations.rst

 Match Expressions
 =================

-Lean supports a ``match ... with ...`` construct similar to ones found on most functional programming languages.
+Lean supports a ``match ... with ...`` construct similar to ones found in most functional programming languages.
 The syntax is as follows:

 .. code-block:: text